the-blue-alliance/the-blue-alliance/docs/Maintainers/New-Season.md

 ## Championship Events

 We use the `cmp_registration_hacks` heavily to tweak how we import data around CMPs.

 - 2Champs Naming - use the `event_name_override` to override the name.
 Use "FIRST Championship" before the event (until division registrations are out), and "Einstein Field" afterwards.
+- Add Einstein to `set_start_to_last_day` after division registrations are out.